The Modern Property Management System Is No Longer Just Operational — It’s a Security Control Point

 Dark Watch addresses this challenge through Seamless API Integration.

-Rather than replacing your PMS, Dark Watch embeds directly into your existing system — whether it connects to property management software, payment platforms, or SIEM infrastructure.
+Rather than replacing your enterprise property management systems, Dark Watch embeds directly into your existing system, whether it connects to property management software, payment platforms, or SIEM infrastructure.

-It is not another dashboard; rather, it is an intelligence layer inside the systems you already rely on.
+It is not another dashboard, but rather it is an intelligence layer inside the systems you already rely on.

 The Intelligence Behind the Integration